MicrosoftDocs/azure-stack-docs/AKS-Hybrid/delete-cluster-pdb.md

 ## Workaround

-Before you delete the AKS Arc cluster, access the Kubernetes cluster's **kubeconfig** and delete the PDB:
+Before you delete the AKS Arc cluster, access the AKS Arc cluster's **kubeconfig** and delete the PDB:

 1. Access the AKS Arc cluster: